Araffe/vdc-networking-lab/readme.md

 ## Configure Cisco CSR1000V <a name="cisco"></a>

-One of the requirements many enterprise organisations have is to provide a secure perimeter or DMZ environment using third party routers or firewall devices.
+One of the requirements of many enterprise organisations is to provide a secure perimeter or DMZ environment using third party routers or firewall devices.
 Azure allows for this requirement to be met through the use of third party Network Virtual Appliances (NVAs).
 An NVA is essentially a virtual machine that runs specialised software, typically from a network equipment manufacturer, and that provides routing or firewall functionality within the Azure environment.

 In our VDC environment, we are using Cisco CSR1000V routers in the Hub virtual network - CSR stands for *Cloud Services Router* and is a virtualised Cisco router running IOS-XE software.
 The CSR1000V is a fully featured Cisco router that supports most routing functionality, such as OSPF and BGP routing, IPSec VPNs and Zone Based Firewalls.